CodeMascotClub/settings-api/README.md

 Good news, this plugin is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.

-## Contributing
+## Contribution

 All feedback / bug reports / pull requests are welcome.

-*This package is heavily inspired by [wordpress-settings-api-class](https://github.com/tareq1988/wordpress-settings-api-class)*.
+*This package is inspired by [wordpress-settings-api-class](https://github.com/tareq1988/wordpress-settings-api-class)*.